10 Real-World Tips To Reduce High Stress (At Work Or Home)

 — Reviewed by Dr. Sandip Roy.

-But you can regain control over your distress.
-These 10 real-world tips will help you reduce your high levels of stress at work or home.
+So, how can you control your distress?
+These 10 behaviors can help you reduce your stress at work or at home.

 10 Real-World Tips To Reduce High Stress